Follow TV Tropes

 You wanna buy some tropes?

-• Aerith and Bob: The two playable characters are named Sanyati and Zambezi (named after a pair of rivers in Zimbabwe).
+• Aerith and Bob: The two playable characters have the exotic names of Sanyati and Zambezi.
 The first other named character we meet is named Billy Bob.

 • Art Shift: The full-screen illustrations the game shifts into for some cutscenes look very different from the normal art.